DashieDev/DoggyTalentsNext/README.md

+# Doggy Talents Next

 ===========

 **Doggy Talents Next** - the next generation of the beloved mod **Doggy Talents**

-* Enhances the experience of having dogs as companions throughtout the game
+* 🦴 Enhancements to the experience of having dogs as companions throughout the game
-* Improvements to the Dogs A.I which make them more reliable and refined than vanilla Wolves/Dogs
+* 🦴 Improvements to the Dogs A.I which make them more reliable and refined than vanilla Wolves/Dogs
-* Train your dogs with Talents!
+* 🦴 Train your dogs with Talents!
-* Provide your dogs some style and make him stands out with the Accessory System
+* 🦴 Provide your dogs some style and make him stands out with the Accessory System
-* Reduce the fear of losing your beloved dogs with a Tracking System and a Revival System.
+* 🦴 Reduce the fear of losing your beloved dogs with a Tracking System and a Revival System.

 A Big Thanks to everyone that has contributed.
 This includes but is not limited to...
- * **ProPercivalalb** for continuing the developement until 1.18.2
+ * ❤️**ProPercivalalb** for continuing the developement until 1.18.2
- * **RaustBlackDragon** for creating the original mod and ideas back in 2013
+ * ❤️**RaustBlackDragon** for creating the original mod and ideas back in 2013
- * **NovaViper** for coding help and maintaining order in the DoggyTalents Project until 1.18.2
+ * ❤️**NovaViper** for coding help and maintaining order in the DoggyTalents Project until 1.18.2
- * **SimonMeskens** for some of the textures
+ * ❤️**SimonMeskens** for some of the textures

-For more informations, consult the [wiki](https://github.com/percivalalb/DoggyTalents/wiki)!
+For more informations, please consult the [wiki](https://github.com/percivalalb/DoggyTalents/wiki)

 -----------------

 #### A Note From DashieDev
- * This project purpose is to continue the developement of the beloved mod **DoggyTalents**, which the current author **ProPercivalalb** no longer have the time to work on as he emailed me in a commit.
+ * This project purpose is to continue the developement of the beloved mod **DoggyTalents**, which the current author **ProPercivalalb** no longer have the time to work on as he emailed me in a pull request, which is [here](https://github.com/percivalalb/DoggyTalents/pull/402#issuecomment-1152874076).
 I will respectfully comply to any request to remove this repository by **ProPercivalalb**.
- * **I DO NOT OWN THE IDEAS** , the original ideas belongs to **RaustBlackDragon** back in 2013, and most of the code is still belongs to **ProPercivalalb** 's DoggyTalents2 repository, while i was copying it over, i make some big changes which involves upgrading the mod to Minecraft newest version at that time, which is **1.19.2**.
+ * **I DO NOT OWN THE CORE IDEAS** , the original ideas belongs to **RaustBlackDragon** back in 2013, and most of the code is still belongs to **ProPercivalalb** 's DoggyTalents2 repository, while i was copying it over, i make some big changes which involves upgrading the mod to Minecraft newest version at that time, which is **1.19.2**.
- * **EVERYTHING ELSE ASIDE, HAVE FUN WITH THE MOD! <3 <3 <3**
+ * **EVERYTHING ELSE ASIDE, HAVE FUN WITH THE MOD! ❤️🐶🦴⛏️🎹❤️**

 -----------------